Setup

 library(survival)

-library(prodlim)Example: epileptic data
+library(prodlim)Example: aids data

 As in the first vignette, we use the epileptic dataset to perform landmarking analysis of time-to-event data with time-varying covariates.
 Here is the structure of the dataset.